2013 Frankfurt Motor Show and Toyota

 A resolutely sporty design

-The Yaris Hybrid-R features a more aggressive and emotional interpretation of the design language that characterises recent Toyota models.
-The Keen Look and Under Priority design philosophy is reinforced by the adoption of newly designed headlights, a wider front grille and black and blue details that contrast with the white body colour.
+The Yaris Hybrid-R features a more aggressive and emotional interpretation of the design language that characterizes recent Toyota models.
+The Keen Look and Under Priority design philosophy is reinforced by the adoption of newly designed headlights, a wider front grille, and black and blue details that contrast with the white body color.

-The flared fenders house bespoke 18-inch TRD wheels fitted with 225/40 R18 Michelin Pilot Sport Cup tyres featuring an asymmetrical tread design to complement the Yaris Hybrid-R sporty philosophy.
-Ideally suited for a mixed use on the road and on the track, this choice of high-performance tyre is a symbol of the fruitful cooperation between Michelin and our racing team involved in the World Endurance Championship series.
+The flared fenders house bespoke 18-inch TRD wheels fitted with 225/40 R18 Michelin Pilot Sport Cup tires featuring an asymmetrical tread design to complement the Yaris Hybrid-R sporty philosophy.
+Ideally suited for a mixed-use on the road and on the track, this choice of a high-performance tire is a symbol of the fruitful cooperation between Michelin and our racing team involved in the World Endurance Championship series.

-Grooved and perforated brake discs are gripped by six-piston callipers in the front and four-piston callipers in the rear.
-Located on the rear pillar, a quick opening fuel cap makes easier a quick refuel in the pit’s.
+Grooved and perforated brake discs are gripped by six-piston calipers in the front and four-piston calipers in the rear.
+Located on the rear pillar, a quick opening fuel cap makes it easier a quick refuel in the pits.

 At the rear, Yaris Hybrid specific LED lights maintain the link with the production car.
 An exclusive spoiler is mounted on the roof and the redesigned bumper incorporates a large diffuser, with an exhaust pipe framed by two air extractors.